 Note that the product known as Visual Studio for Mac is not actually a version of the IDE that most .NET developers are familiar with.
 It is a version of Xamarin Studio that supports .NET Core development.

 ASP.NET Core is designed to be modular.
 The HTTP pipeline is composed of separate components that can be plugged in as needed.
 The benefits that this approach delivers include:

 - your application is more lightweight as it only incorporates the components it needs

 - you can choose pipeline components from multiple sources

 - you can even create your own version of the pipeline components and use those instead

 - you can choose which platform to host your application on

 - new features are added much more quickly than in previous versions of ASP.NET.

 ASP.NET Core provides a web development framework based on the Model-View-Controller (MVC) pattern.
 On top of that sits the Razor Pages framework for developers who are more familiar with or prefer a page-centric development approach to building web applications.
-ASP.NET Core also includes a framework for developing REST-based web services (Web API).
-Work is also being done to include a Web Sockets-based framework (SignalR) which will enable real-time updating of page content initiated by the server.
+In addition, ASP.NET Core includes Blazor, a Single Page Application framework that enables you to use C# as the client-side programming language.
+ASP.NET Core also includes a framework for developing REST-based web services (Web API) and a Web Sockets-based framework (SignalR) which enables real-time updating of page content initiated by the server.